 There are a number of things to consider to ensure that your business is in full ADA compliance.
 For starters, you must have an adequate number of accessible parking spaces as determined by the size of your parking lot or the needs of your visitors.
 When ensuring your lot is ADA compliant, we pay special attention to the way the asphalt is laid as well as the markings.

-When making a parking lot accessible, there are four main areas to be aware of: dimensions, signage, pavement markings, and pavement slope.
+When making a parking lot accessible, there are five main areas to be aware of:

-- The access aisles next to accessible parking stalls must be hash marked to indicate it is not a parking stall.
+The access aisles next to accessible parking stalls must be hash marked in a contrasting color to indicate it is not a parking space.